christophergarthwood/appdevstig_docs/Template_003_ApplicationConfigurationGuideStandard.md

 The Application Configuration Guide is any document or collection of documents used to configure the application.

 ## Requirements/Specifications/Guidelines:
 An ACG must exist with preference for a Markdown document registered within an artifact repository, see Configuration Management standard.
-Utilize the template provided below to build out your content.  *It should be noted that large portions of this document might simply reference: an automated build script, an Ansible or Puppet deployment, and related automation heavy functions.
+Utilize the template provided below to build out your content.  *It should be noted that large portions of this document might simply be reference: an automated build script, an Ansible or Puppet deployment, and related automation heavy functions.
 The reader must be able to find, review, and act upon (assuming appropriate roles) this knowledge.
 Do not feel compelled to generate paperwork for the sake of paperwork.
-Embrace the spirit of this standard by ensuring a map of all knowledge about the application is created in relation to it's configuration.*
+Embrace the spirit of this standard by ensuring a map of all knowledge about the application is created in relation to its configuration.*

 ## Measurable and Actionable:
-Inspection of the ACG should reveal a means of compiling, starting, and configing the application.
-Any representative of the sponsor that is of sufficient technical background (typically a middle-ware admin) must be able to understand and deploy the application along with start and configure it.
+Inspection of the ACG should reveal a means of compiling and the application.
+Any representative of the sponsor that is of sufficient technical background (typically a middle-ware admin) must be able to understand and deploy the application along with start and configuring it.

 ## Timeliness:
 Review of the ACG should occur, minimally, after each Sprint Demonstration thus ensuring anything eligible for deployment is updated in the ACG.
 Update should be part of the deployment package.
 Refer to the Software Delivery Standards for inclusion of this artifact with a numbered deployment.